 \subsection{Baryon Fraction}

 In \fig{fbar} we show the baryon fraction as a function of radius, stacked among our ten slices as described in \se{thermal}.
-The baryon fraction in each radial bin, $f_{\rm b}(r)$, is given by the ratio of baryonic mass (gas and stars) to total mass (gas, stars, and dark matter) interior to radius~$r$.
-In practice, the stellar mass is negligible, and $f_{\rm b}$ can be thought of as the gas fraction.
+The baryon fraction in each radial bin, $f_{\rm b}(r)$, is given by the ratio of the baryonic mass (gas and stars) to the total mass (gas, stars, and dark matter) enclosed within the radius~$r$.
+In practice, the stellar mass is negligible, contributing $\sim 0.3 \%$ of the total baryon mass, and $f_{\rm b}$ can be thought of as the gas fraction.
 In the \textbf{PS} zone, $r\gsim r_{\rm shock}$, $f_{\rm b}(r)$ converges to the universal baryon fraction, $f_{\rm b}\sim 0.16$, with very little scatter among the different slices.
-Within the filament core, the \textbf{S} zone, $f_{\rm b}$ saturates at roughly $0.5$ on average, with a large scatter of $\sim (0.3-0.7)$.
-The gas is thus more centrally concentrated than the dark matter due to efficient cooling, resulting in a comparable contribution of gas and dark matter in the core.
+Within the filament core, the \textbf{S} zone, $f_{\rm b}$, saturates at roughly $0.5$ on average, with a large scatter of $\sim (0.3-0.7)$.
+The gas is thus more centrally concentrated than dark matter due to efficient cooling, resulting in a comparable contribution of gas and dark matter in the core.
 This is similar to galaxies in dark matter haloes, for example, in the Milky Way the baryon-to-total mass ratio within the solar circle is $\sim 0.5$.